 - You set up a series of targets that you have to move to and in between.
 A couple are long gun targets, a couple are pistol targets.
 Each one takes a different position (i.e. prone, lying down, hide behind a barrier, etc.).
 And one movement between targets must involve a transition from long gun to pistol.

 - You are in full battle rattle, ready for war.

 - You sit around, or stand around, with your buddies just enjoying the friendship time.

 - Any one of your buddies at any time can sound the alarm.
 That is your cue to flip your switch.

 - You proceed to each target in an expeditious manner.
-While you are engaging your targets your buddies are yelling at you, they have an air horn that they are sounding, etc.
+While you are engaging your targets your buddies are yelling at you, they have an air horn that they are sounding…anything for distraction.

 Here’s what you accomplish by learning to flip the switch:

-- You learn to become instantly engaged in situations that are potentially fatal.
+- You learn to become instantly engaged in situations that are potentially dangerous.